wilfer9008/Annotation_Tool_LARa/README.md

 # ICPR20:From Human Pose to On Body Devices for Human Activity Recognition
-Implementation code for "From Human Pose to On Body Devices for Human Activity Recognition.
+Implementation code for "From Human Pose to On Body Devices for Human Activity Recognition, see https://ieeexplore.ieee.org/document/9412283

-Updating in progress.

 ## Prerequisites
 The implementation is done in Python 3.7: